inertiajs-revamped/inertia/CONTRIBUTING.md

 ## Submit a bug report or feature request

 Please use the GitHub [issue tracker](https://github.com/inertiajs-revamped/inertia/issues) to submit bug reports and feature requests.

 ### Submission checklist

-1. Make sure you are using the [latest version](https://www.npmjs.com/org/inertiajs-revamped) of the library
+1. Make sure you are using the [latest version](https://www.npmjs.com/org/inertiajs-revamped) of the library.
-2. Check the [open issues](./?q=is%3Aissue) to ensure you are reporting a new issue
+2. Check the [open issues](./?q=is%3Aissue) to ensure you are reporting a new issue.

 ## Make changes to the code or docs